Skip to content

 • Grounds: landscaping, fencing, gates, lighting

 What's covered by the unit owner's HO-6 policy varies by declaration: typically "bare walls" (owner covers everything inside the unit's drywall) to "all-in" (association covers fixtures and finishes as originally installed).
+The declaration, not the insurance policy, draws this line, which is why we read it first.

 Why association claims are commonly underpaid

 2. Matching statute (Fla.
 Stat.
 626.9744) ignored.
 Discontinued cladding, roofing, or fixture lines trigger continuous-area replacement: often forcing full-building scope instead of unit-by-unit.
+See the matching statute breakdown.

 3. Code upgrades omitted.
 Post-Surfside, Florida's structural and life-safety code landscape has shifted.
 Post-loss rebuilds often trigger code upgrades across common elements.